 Security of Tenure gives the Tenant the right to be offered a new tenancy at the end of the term.
 This right was granted in The Regulatory Reform (Business Tenancies) (England and Wales) Order 2003.
 It applies to tenancies unless the Landlord and Tenant agree to opt out of sections 24-28 of the LTA 1954 at the start of the Lease.

-If a Landlord would like the Tenant to leave at the end of the term or they wish to grant a new Lease on new terms, then a Section 25 notice must be served within 6 to 12 months before the Landlord wants the tenancy to end.
-There are two types of Section 25 notice the Landlord could serve.
-As mentioned, one suggests a new tenancy on different terms and the other initiates termination of the tenancy.
+If the Landlord wishes the Tenant to leave at the end of the term or wishes to grant a new Lease on new terms, then a Section 25 Notice must be served within 6 to 12 months before the Landlord wants the tenancy to end.
+There are two types of Section 25 Notice that the Landlord could serve: one suggests a new tenancy on different terms and the other initiates the termination of the tenancy.

 Either the Landlord or the Tenant can suggest a new tenancy.
-If the Tenant wishes to request a new tenancy, they would serve a Section 26 notice within 6 to 12 months of the end of the term.
-If the Landlord opposes the request, they must respond within 2 months with a counter notice, specifying the grounds in which it is opposed.
+If the Tenant wishes to request a new tenancy, they would serve a Section 26 Notice within 6 to 12 months of the end of the term.
+If the Landlord opposes this request, they must respond within 2 months with a counter-notice, specifying the grounds on which it is opposed.

 However, if the Landlord has already served a Section 25 Notice, the Tenant cannot serve a Section 26 Notice but instead would have to reply to the Landlord.
 Similarly, a Section 25 Notice cannot be served on the Tenant if the Tenant has already served a Section 26 Notice.

 Bradley-Mason LLP are an established Chartered Building Surveying practice with a wealth of specialist commercial property, Building Consultancy and Building Compliance expertise to put at our clients’ disposal, wherever their commercial property assets and interests may be based in the UK or Europe.